vincecoppola/sqs-simple/README.md

 ### Events

 * `starting`: Emitted with no arguments before the first poll of the API
-* `stopping`: Emitted when the last handler has completed
+* `stopped`: Emitted when the last handler has completed
 * `error`: Emitted when *any* error occurs.
 It is passed two arguments.
   The first argument is the underlying `Error`.
 The second argument is a string of value 'api', 'handler', or 'payload'.